 - Really enjoy the spicy, fresh aroma of mace

 Look, we know you love your personal vaping rig.
-But a new Cirrus Starter Kit costs a lot less than bail or extradition fees.
+But new vapes will cost a lot less than bail or extradition fees.
 In short, if they want it, let them take it, gently wave goodbye, and start planning a game plan for your return trip.
 If you want to avoid having your vapor products confiscated, then grab some White Cloud disposable e-cigs.
 Our Fling disposables make great travel companions as they are lightweight and come prepackaged so there are no worries about carrying around chargers or bottles of e-liquid.
 Even though you’re most likely 100% dedicated to your traditional vaping setup, if you’re concerned about catching a TSA agent on a bad day, don’t take the risk.